MicrosoftDocs/well-architected/well-architected/services/compute/azure-kubernetes-service/azure-kubernetes-service.md

 > - **Cluster architecture:** Select appropriate VM SKU.
 > - **Cluster architecture:** Use appropriate node type and size, IP address space, and reserved instances.
 > - **Cluster and workload architectures:** Use appropriate managed disk tier and size.
-> - **Cluster architecture:** Consolidate workloads and stop nodes that are not in use by scaling node pools using the [cluster autoscaler](/azure/aks/cluster-autoscaler) feature.
-> - **Workload architecture:** Consider using [Azure Spot VMs](/azure/aks/spot-node-pool) for workloads that can handle interruptions, early terminations, and evictions.
-> - **Workload architecture:** Use the [Horizontal pod autoscaler](/azure/aks/concepts-scale#horizontal-pod-autoscaler) to adjust the number of pods in a deployment depending on CPU utilization or other select metrics, which supports cluster scale-in operations.
 > - **Cluster architecture:** Review performance metrics, starting with CPU, memory, storage, and network, to identify cost optimization opportunities by cluster, nodes, and namespace.

 ### Recommendations